leireriel/shopping-cart/README.md

 **Location of reducers**

-The reducers an actions for products (add, remove) and modal are located inside the `Product` component, in `modules`.
+The reducers and actions for both products and modal are located inside the `Product` component, in `modules`.
 That's because I thought the App can grow easily if each component contains its related parts.
 Consequently, in the `reducers` folder that is in the root of `src`, there is only one index.js that receives all the reducers of each component and combines them in a rootReducer.

 3. *Order*